What Is Towing and Labor Coverage?

 Coverage Limits and What to Expect

 Towing and labor coverage comes with per-incident dollar limits, meaning your insurer will only reimburse you up to a set cap each time you need service.
 Most policies set these limits somewhere between $75 and $150 per incident, though this varies by carrier.
+To put that in perspective, a local tow of just 10 miles can already run $65–$125, and a 20-mile tow averages $105–$185 in 2026 — meaning your coverage limit can be exhausted quickly on longer hauls.
 If a long tow costs $300 but your limit is $100, you're responsible for the remaining $200.

 There is typically no deductible for towing and labor claims, which makes small incidents much easier to handle.
-However, keep in mind that some insurers track the frequency of these claims, and heavy usage could affect your rates or insurability down the line.
+However, keep in mind that some insurers track the frequency of these claims, and heavy usage — generally exceeding 3 to 10 service calls per year — could result in coverage denial or higher add-on costs at renewal.

 How Much Does It Cost to Add?

 This is one of the most affordable add-ons available on any auto insurance policy.
-Most drivers pay between $10 and $30 per year — or roughly $1 to $3 per month — to add towing and labor or roadside assistance to their existing policy.
+Most drivers pay between $10 and $30 per year to add basic towing and labor coverage, though some enhanced roadside assistance plans can run slightly higher.
+Individual insurer pricing varies — for example, GEICO offers a plan at approximately $14/year for 20-mile tows, and Allstate's roadside assistance runs around $25/year per vehicle.

 | Coverage Level | Estimated Annual Cost |